quietust/nintendulator/readme.txt

       the "ClockTicks" state variable.
    Added preliminary code (currently disabled) to accurately emulate
       the sprite evaluation process.
-   Adjusted the initial VRAM addres load to occur at cycle 304 on
+   Adjusted the initial VRAM address load to occur at cycle 304 on
       scanline -1.
    Delayed VRAM address horizontal component reload until cycle 257.
    Fixed a bug in Sprite 0 Hit handling during frameskip.